jerwallace/aws-ml-iot-lab/Challenge_2_Sentiment_Analysis/README.md

 ![Alt text](../screenshots/edit_lambda_3.png)

 Next, you're going to copy and paste code we have provided you in this repo into the text editor in the lambda dashboard.
-You can find it under Challenge_2, "[rekognize-emotions.py](../Challenge_2_ML_Edge/rekognize-emotions.py)", but it is included here as well for your convenience:
+You can find it under Challenge_2_Sentiment_Analysis, "[rekognize-emotions.py](rekognize-emotions.py)", but it is included here as well for your convenience:

+**IMPORTANT: Remember to replace the DYNAMO_TABLE_NAME with your actual DynamoDB Table Name**

 You will want to download the file from that location, via the "raw" link.